Economic Commentary: Dec 25

 Economic Developments

-Once again, the US has been going through a prolonged government shutdown as Congress has been unable to agree on renewed funding proposals.
+Once again, the US has been through a prolonged government shutdown as Congress has been unable to agree on renewed funding proposals.
 Unlike most similar countries, Congress must approve government budgets and spending periodically, which means that agreement must be reached between Democrats and Republicans.
 This requires negotiation and compromise on both sides, inevitably resulting in much wrangling and histrionics.
-After the longest ever period of 43 days, an agreement was reached a couple of days ago.
+After the longest ever period of 43 days, an agreement was reached last month.
 Financial markets have taken the situation in stride, perhaps due to similar scenarios in the past.
-Unfortunately, the shutdown has affected the normal flow of economic data and statistics, which means that investors have been operating blind for the last month.
-Now that a deal has been approved, we should get a clearer picture of the US economic situation.
+Unfortunately, the shutdown has affected the normal flow of economic data and statistics, which means that investors have been operating blind.
+Now that a deal has been approved, we should start to again get a clearer picture of the US economic situation.
 Despite some slowdown in employment and spending, it appears reasonably solid even with interest rates there remaining relatively higher than other parts of the world.

-Locally, the Reserve Bank (RBNZ) delivered a large 0.50% reduction in the Official Cash Rate (OCR) at their meeting on 8th October in a belated effort to lift our sagging economy.
-After peaking at 5.5% over a year ago, the OCR now sits at 2.5%.
-Most economists project it will be reduced to perhaps 2% - 2.25% before stabilising.
-This trajectory suggests mortgage and term deposit rates may fall another 0.25-0.50%, with 12-month deposit rates ultimately settling perhaps around 3.25%.
-Unfortunately, monetary policy is not a tool to provide a “quick fix” for the economy as it takes months for the effects of changes to fully flow through.
-Instead, the OCR is intended to moderate economic cycles by stimulating the economy through lower rates when needed and slowing the economy when things get overheated and inflation increases.
-It’s not a lever for instant change.
-In our view, over the years since the initial Covid outbreak in early 2020, the RBNZ has been reactive to economic developments rather than proactive and have in fact caused the economic cycle to be more extreme in both directions (booming in late 2020/2021 followed by a long downturn since 2022) rather than reducing the volatility.
-We have a new RBNZ Governor starting in December (Anna Bremen, until recently deputy at the Swedish Central Bank), and it will be very interesting to see how things evolve over the next few years under her leadership.
+Locally, the Reserve Bank (RBNZ) delivered a large 0.50% reduction in the Official Cash Rate (OCR) at their meeting on 8th October, and a further 0.25% cut in late November.
+After peaking at 5.5% in 2023, the OCR now sits at 2.25%, and the RBNZ have given clear guidance that this will be the bottom for the foreseeable future.
+It seems that these cuts and those previously delivered are finally filtering through, with the economic data now definitely starting to improve.
+In our view, over the years since the initial Covid outbreak in early 2020, the RBNZ has been reactive to economic developments rather than proactive and have in fact caused the economic cycle to be more extreme in both directions (booming in late 2020/2021 followed by a long downturn since 2022).
+We have a new RBNZ Governor who started at the beginning of December (Anna Bremen, until recently deputy at the Swedish Central Bank), and it will be very interesting to see how things evolve over the next few years under her leadership.

 Market Positioning

-My overall view is that while I believe AI is likely to be a long-term factor in all of our lives (for good and bad, whether we like it or not), but that the recent hype is likely overdone and the expectations for growth are also unrealistic.
-However, I don’t believe that the tech sector constitutes a “bubble” as yet, and certainly not when compared with past market “bubbles”, such as that which lead to the “Dotcom” crash in 2000.
-At that time, startup companies which were not even profitable were trading at up to 80x-100x revenue.
-Even so, remaining cautious about the whole sector is still prudent.
+My general view is that while I believe AI is undoubtedly going to be a long-term factor in all of our lives (for good and bad, whether we like it or not), the recent hype is likely overdone and the expectations for growth are unrealistic.
+However, whether this constitutes a “bubble” really depends on what definition is applied to the term, and in some sense, this is irrelevant.
+The important point is that this sector is trading at high valuations, and history tells us that valuations tend to move toward their long-term averages at some point.
+Therefore, it is sensible to have a lower relative weighting in your portfolio to the technology sector and hold a higher weighting in areas which are more attractively priced.
+However, high valuations can persist for long periods of time, and so holding some exposure to these growth companies is still justified.
+It is worth noting that while valuations in US tech are expensive, when compared with past market “bubbles”, such as that which led to the “Dotcom” crash in 2000, they are nowhere near as extreme.
+At that time, startup companies which were not even profitable were trading at up to 80x-100x revenue

 Investment Strategy